jfalkner/algorithms/code/trie/README.md

 The top series is for the larger set of sequences provided as an example.
 It shows that the `__slots__`-based implementation can be easily reduced by almost half.
-The second example shows a more complex example where CGG/CGN tri-allelic repeats are randomly generated 50 times to represent a mutated individual that has Fragile X and a DNA sequencer that gets confused by the GG repeats sometimes.
-100 randomized sequences are combined in the trie.
+The second example shows a more complex example where CGG/CGN tri-allelic repeats are randomly appended 50 times to represent a mutated individual that has Fragile X and a DNA sequencer that gets confused by the GG repeats sometimes.
+100 similar not identical randomized sequences are combined in the trie.
 The repetitive sequence "compression" notably reduces memory usage by over 90%!

 You can see the source-code for implementation details and some notes.
 Here are high-level optimizations that were done for the final results.

-0. __slots__ is still used same as before -- avoids the Python class `dict` overhead.
+0. `__slots__` is still used same as before -- avoids the Python class `dict` overhead.
    This results in `Node` instances of 120 bytes being used for each node in the trie.

 1. Use `int` as a terminal marker instead of a `Node` intance with `None` for all the